Erdős number: Most frequent Erdős collaborators

 While Erdős collaborated with hundreds of co-authors, there were some individuals with whom he co-authored dozens of papers.
-This is a list of the ten persons who most frequently co-authored with Erdős and their number of papers co-authored with Erdős (i.e. their number of collaborations).
+This is a list of the ten persons who most frequently co-authored with Erdős and their number of papers co-authored with Erdős, i.e., their number of collaborations.

 Related fields

-As of 2022, all Fields Medalists have a finite Erdős number, with values that range between 2 and 6, and a median of 3.
+As of 2022, all Fields medalists have a finite Erdős number, with values that range between 2 and 6, and a median of 3.
 In contrast, the median Erdős number across all mathematicians (with a finite Erdős number) is 5, with an extreme value of 13.
-The table below summarizes the Erdős number statistics for Nobel prize laureates in Physics, Chemistry, Medicine and Economics.
+The table below summarizes the Erdős number statistics for Nobel prize laureates in Physics, Chemistry, Medicine, and Economics.
 The first column counts the number of laureates.
 The second column counts the number of winners with a finite Erdős number.
 The third column is the percentage of winners with a finite Erdős number.
-The remaining columns report the minimum, maximum, average and median Erdős numbers among those laureates.
+The remaining columns report the minimum, maximum, average, and median Erdős numbers among those laureates.

 Physics

 Among the Nobel Prize laureates in Physics, Albert Einstein and Sheldon Glashow have an Erdős number of 2.
-Nobel Laureates with an Erdős number of 3 include Enrico Fermi, Otto Stern, Wolfgang Pauli, Max Born, Willis E. Lamb, Eugene Wigner, Richard P. Feynman, Hans A. Bethe, Murray Gell-Mann, Abdus Salam, Steven Weinberg, Norman F. Ramsey, Frank Wilczek, and David Wineland.
+Nobel Laureates with an Erdős number of 3 include Enrico Fermi, Otto Stern, Wolfgang Pauli, Max Born, Willis E. Lamb, Eugene Wigner, Richard P. Feynman, Hans A. Bethe, Murray Gell-Mann, Abdus Salam, Steven Weinberg, Norman F. Ramsey, Frank Wilczek, David Wineland, and Giorgio Parisi.
 Fields Medal-winning physicist Ed Witten has an Erdős number of 3.

 Biology

-Computational biologist Lior Pachter has an Erdős number of 2.
-Evolutionary biologist Richard Lenski has an Erdős number of 3, having co-authored a publication with Lior Pachter and with mathematician Bernd Sturmfels, each of whom has an Erdős number of 2.